- High RAM usage on Windows 11 while idling can be caused by malware or other issues.

 - Choose the drive you wish to defragment and click Optimize.

 - Wait for the process to finish.

-If you’re been using your device for a long time before finally upgrading to Windows 11, your disk might need to be cleaned and optimized a bit.
+If you’ve been using your device for a long time before finally upgrading to Windows 11, your disk might need to be cleaned and optimized.

-Thankfully, you can easily fragment your hard drive without needing to install any third-party software.
+Thankfully, you can quickly fragment your hard drive without needing to install any third-party software.